 Due to its close proximity to SR 89, you can get in and out of the “backcountry” at Luther Pass easily.
 This is why I like cross-country skiing here during storms and in the evening.

-Parking and access can be problematic at the Big Meadow trailhead due to high snowbanks and there being only a handful of pullouts at which to park.
+Parking and access can be problematic at the Big Meadow trailhead due to high snowbanks.
+There are also only a small handful of pullouts at which to park.
 Occasionally someone will take it upon themselves to carve out snow steps when the banks are high.

 I prefer to cross-country ski at Big Meadow closer to spring, when the snow has receded back from the roads and parking/access to the trailhead is more dependable.

-In the meantime, I’d recommend heading to Grass Lake.
+In the meantime, I recommend heading to Grass Lake.

 Hope Valley

-Hope Valley is arguably the most popular locations at which to cross-country ski in South Lake Tahoe.
-The terrain is primarily flat, there’s plenty of places to explore, and it’s an ideal location for beginner and recreational cross-country skiers.
+Hope Valley is arguably the most popular location at which to cross-country ski in South Lake Tahoe.
+The terrain is primarily flat, there’s plenty of places to explore, parking is fairly easy, and it’s an ideal location for beginner and recreational cross-country skiers.

 However, Hope Valley sits at a lower in elevation than nearby Luther Pass and Carson Pass.
 So, it can take some time for enough snow to accumulate for cross-country skiing in Hope Valley.